 At Springside we have made some significant improvements to the data handling at Springside.
 Whilst we will continue to use the comparison tool CASPA to provide year on year comparisons with other Special Schools, this will now only supplement our analysis.

 We have begun to analyse pupil progress in relation to the government’s progression guidance and are therefore able to provide consistent expected progress targets that ensures our data and analysis is robust.

 Pupils joining Springside for EYFS are generally those with more severe and profound and multiple learning difficulties.
 All pupils started and ended their Reception year operating significantly below National Expectations.

-PSD - 89% of pupils made expected or above expected progress (8 out of 9 pupils).
+- English 62 % made expected or outstanding progress (8 out of 13 pupils)

 The increased detail within our analysis has enhanced our intervention programmes, allowing us to ensure the pupils who require intervention are effectively prioritised.
 We continue to offer a variety of interventions, individualised to each pupil and are confident of the impact they are making.
 The Th.Inc intervention has been particularly successful; this continues to ensure that pupils have an improved ability to regulate their emotions.
 This will increase the pupils’ engagement within lesson that ultimately will transfer to their progress academically.

 Link to DfE performance tables - please click here